 Having an additional router while you travel can provide many benefits including added security, more stable connection, ease of WiFi setup between multiple devices, and more.
 This is important for those wanting to know how to work while traveling, especially as it relates to internet connection.

-I always travel with a small travel router and sometimes two for backup.
+Because of my work, I travel with a WiFi router like the Linksys WRT AC1900.
 This ensures that I can get reliable international WiFi while on the road.
+For backup, I’ll sometimes use a small travel router, and for most casual travelers, this will probably be sufficient.
 For more information on the benefits of a travel router, check out my article Why You Need a Travel Router.

 Tip #5.
 Scout Out Your Hotel or AirBnB Location